 Everyone with an active NetID has a FREE UW–Madison G Suite* account.
-But some individuals may have trouble identifying it from their personal Google account.
-The problem usually surfaces when you’re trying to access a UW–Madison Google Apps doc with your “personal” Google account.
+But some individuals may have trouble distinguishing it from their personal Google account.
+The problem usually arises when you’re trying to access a UW–Madison Google Apps doc while logged into your “personal” Google account.

-No worries, here are three quick tips to help you identify which Google account you’re accessing: (NOTE: never store personal health information* in any Google account)
+No worries, here are three quick tips to help you tell at a glance which Google account you’re using:

 To sign in to your:

-- UW–Madison G Suite account associated with your NetID, log in at https://apps.google.wisc.edu
+- UW–Madison G Suite account associated with your NetID, log in at apps.google.wisc.edu

-- Personal Google account, log in at https://accounts.google.com
+- Personal Google account, log in at accounts.google.com